MANHEP/maf-helpdesk/noether.md

 ### Noether Batch Compute Cluster

+# What is Noether?

-The Noether batch compute cluster is available to members of the HEP Group for exploratory batch and interactive high-throughput computation.
+[Noether](https://jwa.org/encyclopedia/article/noether-emmy) is an experimental Linux cluster being made available to members of the HEP Group for exploratory batch and interactive high-throughput computation.

-The cluster presently consists of a login node and seven work-nodes.
-The current work-nodes have the following specification:
+The cluster presently consists of a login node, job-scheduling nodes and seven work-nodes, which are available to end users.

-16 cores, 64 GB main memory, 850 GB fast local stoage
+The current work-nodes have the following specification: 16 Intel Xeon 2.6 GHz cores, 64 GB main memory, 850 GB fast local stoage

 Home directories and per-lab data areas are available on two shared network volumes, each having a total initial capacity of 15TB.